 I’ve always wanted my portfolio to be really personal, so I decided to produce it entirely alone.
 I was lucky to have the chance to do a bit of development, so I had enough to start building a static page and coded this portfolio from scratch.
 Thanks to my college for coding experience. ⌨️

 After graduation from college, I wanted to start the portfolio process, but because of some health problems in my family, I couldn't focus on designing my portfolio during that time.
 So that in the beginning, the process was already postponed by about 3 or 4 months.
 And from where I stand, this was a great loss of time also the best time to rest right after school.
 Two opposite feelings at the same time.
 To cut a long story short, If we include the redesigning chapter, it took me probably almost a year to get it done.

-Somehow, regardless of how much I try, my inner complaint ended up in a circle of chasing for excellence and potential boredom.
+Somehow, regardless of how much I try, my inner complaint ended up in a loop of chasing for excellence.
 So I focused on imperfections and had some trouble seeing anything else.
 That was something I tried to deal with it and caused me a waste of time.

 I think the simplicity of this portfolio is meeting my expectations of what I wanted since the very beginning.
 I hope it didn't end up looking very polished and stereotyped.